 While spelt bread might seem like a speciality bread, there is literary evidence that once upon a time, it used to be a staple food in people's diets.
 Spelt offers great nutritional value and it is rich in dietary fibre, essential for healthy digestion.
-After making my first spelt bread, I started wondering: where does spelt even comes from and what exactly is it?
+After making my first spelt bread, I started wondering: where does spelt even come from and what exactly is it?

-A few articles later, one thing was obvious: spelt has a complicated history, like many grains which once played an important role in our ancestor's lives.
+A few articles later, one thing was obvious: spelt has a complicated history, like many grains which once played an important role in our ancestors' lives.
 Turns out spelt has been around for more than 8000 years.
 Now sold as "health food" spelt originated as a naturally occurring hybrid of domesticated tetraploid wheat such as emmer wheat and the wild goat-grass Aegilops tauschii [Wiki].

 The history of spelt

 You might wonder why I decided to share with you such details in an article about a recipe for spelt bread.
 For many years, the convenience of pre-cooked supermarket food took over our diets.
 I think it's time we dig deeper into the items we eat and learn how to utilise nature's finest wholefoods.
 We must first understand what it is that we eat and where did these food items come from.
 For example, until now, I didn't even know that spelt was even mentioned in Greek mythology, where spelt was a gift to the Greeks from the goddess Demeter.
+This makes me want to eat delicious spelt bread all the time.

 There are many references to the uses of spelt.
 Even Biblical references and of course, more modern literary mentions.
 Archaeological evidence for uses of spelt points us to the fifth millennium BC in Transcaucasia.
 During the Iron Age, spelt became the main wheat species in southern Germany and Switzerland.
-Spelt or dinkel wheat remains a common product in Germany in Austria.
+Spelt or Dinkel wheat remains a common product in Germany in Austria.

 Spelt was introduced to the United States in the 1890s but in the 20th century, it was replaced by the normal bread wheat we now use and find in all supermarkets.

 Spelt is mainly used in artisanal bakes.
 However, having played with spelt flour and made several spelt bread loaves, we can say with certainty, that it's an easy-to-work-with grain.
 As a whole grain, spelt is also a lot healthier than the usual white flour used in bread.
+You're going to like it!

 How to make spelt bread